celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 An Attestation Service prior to version 1.3.0 is usually deployed alongside a Celo full node instance, which needs to have the attestation signer key unlocked.
 This can be either deployed on the same physical machine, or in a VM or container on a different host.

 While it is still possible to use the full node method described below, from version 1.3.0 onwards, it is recommended to instead deploy the Attestation Service with access to a keystore file that encrypts the attestation signer key.
 This allows the service to sign attestations locally instead of depending on the separate full node instance to sign attestations.
 The passphrase for decrypting the keystore file must be passed in as an environment variable when starting up the Attestation Service.
 A Celo Provider (environment variable `CELO_PROVIDER`) is currently still required, in order to connect to ContractKit and read necessary information from the chain.
-It may be possible based on your particular configuration to use your validator proxy node as the associated Celo Provider, but in this case ensure RPC access is locked down only to the Attestation Service.
-Other options would be providing the endpoint to a Celo node that you run or to a node service provider like Figment Datahub.
+More details on this are in the [Running the Attestation Service v1.3.0+](#recommended-running-the-attestation-service-v130) section below.
 The new method of signing is expected to reduce Attestation Service errors due to the full node not being synced and generally reduce operating overhead.

 The Attestation Service is a stateless service that uses a database to persist status of current and recently completed SMS delivery attempts.
 The most straightforward deployment architecture is to have a single machine or VM running three containers (two for versions 1.3.0 onwards): one the attestation service, a Celo Blockchain node (only for versions prior to 1.3.0), and a single database instance.